Pomeranian - Beauty or Beast?

 Final thoughts

 A Pomeranian puppy is likely to be an affectionate addition to your household, but can be forceful and strong-willed, despite its size.
-As long a you give it time, attention, as well as firm training, you’re likely to see more of the beauty and less of the beast.
+However, as long a you give it time, attention, as well as firm training, you’re likely to see more of the beauty and less of the beast.

 Photo by dinky_pom from Instagram